knpwrs/gulp-spawn-mocha/README.md

 }))
 ```

+This plugin defines `mocha` `~1` as a `peerDependency` meaning that you can
+define a dependency on any version of `mocha` in your `package.json` and that
+version will be used to run tests.
+If you don't specify a `mocha` in your
+package.json, then the latest `1.x` version will automatically be installed.

 There are two special options: `bin` and `env`.
 You can set `bin` to be a path
-to a `mocha` executable to use instead of the one bundled with this plugin.
-You
+to a `mocha` executable to use instead of the one this plugin looks for by
+default.
+This is useful if you want to use a fork of `mocha` which goes by a
-can pass an object underneath `env` to override the environment variables that
+different name.
+You can pass an object as the `env` option to set the
-the child process will be spawend into.
+environment variables that the child process will have access to (key-value

-Currently, this plugin comes with mocha `~1`, meaning that on each `npm install`
+pairs, see [child_process::spawn][spawn]).

-the latest `1.x` version of `mocha` will be installed.
-All other options are
-properly prefixed with either `-` or `--` and passed to the `mocha` executable.
+All other options are properly prefixed with either `-` or `--` and passed to
-Any arguments which do not take a value (e.g., `c`, `colors`, or `debug`) should
+the `mocha` executable.
+Any arguments which do not take a value (e.g., `c`,
-just have a value of `true`.
-See the following example usage:
+`colors`, or `debug`) should just have a value of `true`.
+See the following
+example usage:

 ```javascript
 var gulp = require('gulp'),